 Be sincere.
 When you don’t know what to say, just say what you feel.
 If you feel embarrassed, share that.
 I have now taken to telling people: “Thank you – that means a lot to me.
 I never really know what to say because I feel self-conscious, but I really appreciate your congratulations.”
 Authenticity does wonders.

 Talk about the role other people played.
 You can be recognized and still be humble.
 To me, humility comes from knowing in my heart that my success has been hugely dependent on the role of others.
 Not that I don’t own my achievements – I do – but I couldn’t do what I do if it wasn’t for a whole lot of other people.
-The people who work at Javelina, the first clients who took a risk on an emerging company with a funny name… any meaningful milestone is the result of other people who choose to be part of this journey.
+The people who work at Javelina, the first clients who took a risk on an emerging company with a funny name…any meaningful milestone is the result of other people who choose to be part of this journey.
 I tell stories about our passionate staff who break new ground every day.
 I share anecdotes about our clients who change lives on nominal budgets.
-I tell everyone about my mum, my husband, my best friends who come to every event – all to support this important work.
+I tell everyone about my mum, my husband, my best friends who come to every event to support this important work.

 Ask people what it means for them.
-The very best part of being named the Athena Young Professional standing on stage and sharing a deeply personal story about what drives me.
-After giving my speech, numbers of people reached out to share how the speech resonated with them.
+The very best part of being named the 2016 ATHENA Young Professional WAS standing on stage and sharing a deeply personal story about what drives me.
+After giving my speech, dozens of people reached out to share how the speech resonated with them.
 Once again, I never knew what to say to those sorts of comments.
 So instead, I would launch into a diatribe about parts of the story that weren’t in the speech because of time limitation.
 But, that wasn’t the point.
 The speech I made sparked something in them and made it their story.
 It wasn’t about me at all.
 So instead, I decided to dig deeper and started asking: “What did the speech bring up for you?”
 And boy, did it allow people to open up!
 They shared their stories, their disappointments, their grief, their dreams.
-And the embarrassment over the award disappeared – because of what it may have meant for other people.
+And the embarrassment over the award disappeared because of what it may have meant for other people.